ECP-online/netlify-cms/website/content/docs/start-with-a-template.md

     </div>
 </div>

-After clicking one of those buttons, authenticate with GitHub or GitLab and choose a repository name.
+Автор эцп торги clicking one of those buttons, authenticate with GitHub or GitLab and choose a repository name.
 Netlify then automatically creates a clone of the repository in your GitHub or GitLab account.
 Next, it builds and deploys the new site on Netlify, bringing you to the site dashboard after completing the build.

 **Note for Bitbucket users:** Netlify CMS supports Bitbucket repositories, but Bitbucket's permissions won't work with the Deploy to Netlify buttons above.
 You can still set up a repository manually, or follow the [tutorial](/docs/add-to-your-site) for adding Netlify CMS to an existing site.